-Please see the attached mid-term and final evaluation (pages 37-43) form to be filled out by the site/agency supervisor and reviewed with the student afterwards.
-There is also a student mid-term self-evaluation as well as a final self-evaluation that the student is to fill out regarding their experience (see page 34-35).
-The mid-term evaluation is to be submitted to your academic supervisor during week 8 and the final evaluation is to be submitted during week 15.
+Please see the attached mid-term and final evaluation (pages 38-42) form to be filled out by the site/agency supervisor and reviewed with the student afterwards.
+Students are also expected to fill out a copy of these evaluations and submit these to their site supervisor prior to receiving their site supervisor's evaluation of their progress.
+The mid-term evaluation completed by your site supervisor is to be submitted to your academic supervisor during week 8 and the final evaluation is to be submitted during week 15.
+The evaluations completed by the student do not need to be submitted to the academic supervisor, only the evaluations completed by the site supervisor need to be submitted.
+The intent of having students also fill out a copy of the evaluations is to enable critical thinking and further discussion with their site supervisor.